Likely-Explicit DNS Connection means Covenant Eyes detected a pornographic domain (website) on an iPhone® or iPad®.

 - If Covenant Eyes detects a domain from an iPhone®/iPad®as a Likely-Explicit DNS Connection, the website is probably pornographic.

-BLOCKED means the Covenant Eyes filter stopped the connection (website) from happening and displaying its content.
-Covenant Eyes will block Likely-Explicit DNS Connections if the member uses our filter.
+- BLOCKED means the Covenant Eyes filter stopped the connection (website) from happening and displaying its content.
+Two or more BLOCKED Likely-Explicit Connections will also trigger a Potentially Concerning Event,

 - Covenant Eyes cannot determine if the member intentionally viewed Likely-Explicit DNS Connections because some apps generate activity in the background (when they update, refresh content, etc.) without the member's consent.